North and South Korea exchange gunfire across border at guard post

 North and South Korea exchanged gunfire around the South's guard post early on Sunday, raising tension a day after North Korean leader Kim Jong Un ended an almost three-week absence from public life with state media showing him visiting a factory.
-Multiple gunshots were fired from North Korea at 7:41 a.m. local time towards a guard post in South Korea that borders the North, the South's joint chiefs of staffs said in a statement.
+Multiple gunshots were fired from North Korea at 7:41 a.m. local time towards a guard post in South Korea that borders the North, the South's Joint Chiefs of Staffs (JCS) said in a statement.

 Kim was seen in photographs smiling and talking to aides at the ribbon-cutting ceremony and touring the plant.
 The authenticity of the photos, published on the website of the official Rodong Sinmun newspaper, could not be verified.
 The exchange of gunshots was the latest confrontation between the rival Koreas that technically remain at war.

+In a lengthy briefing held later on Sunday, an official at South Korea's JCS said the gunshots did not seem a planned provocation, as the area where it ocurred was farmland, but declined to provide a clear conclusion about the incident.
+"In absence of vision (for the target) and in the fog, would there be an accurate provocation?" the official said.

-Choi Kang, vice president of the Asian Institute for Policy Studies, says the timing of the 'grey area' provocation shows Kim is still in charge of the North Korean military.
+Choi Kang, vice president of the Asan Institute for Policy Studies, said he believed the timing of the 'grey area' provocation shows it could be planned to show that Kim was still in charge of the North Korean military.
 "Yesterday, Kim was trying to show he is perfectly healthy, and today, Kim is trying to mute all kinds of speculation that he may not have full control over the military," Choi said.

 "Rather than going all the way by firing missiles and supervising a missile launch, Kim could be reminding us, 'yes I'm healthy and I'm still in power'."
 Ewha University international affairs professor Leif-Eric Easley in Seoul said the shooting incident could be aimed at boosting morale in the North Korean military.